kuzzleio/kuzzle/bin/README.md

 # Create the first administrative user account

-You will need it to connect to the back-office
+You will need it to connect to the admin console

 ```
 $ kuzzle createFirstAdmin